kentookura/scriptorium/README.md

   and some other stuff, see `shell.nix`.
 - a relatively developed neovim configuration (my personal one) for editing markdown and latex
+- vscodium with some nix and latex extensions installed

 I plan on working on making this available for more platforms other than linux but I have other priorities.